Peaseway Medical Centre Expansion Plans

 All members of staff working at Peaseway Medical Centre strive hard to provide a first class service to all patients.
 Occasionally we might get something wrong and things do not go to plan or work out as requested.

-The practice has a full complaints procedure for dealing with such occasions.
 A leaflet explaining this procedure is available from Reception or can be downloaded here.

 If you prefer to put your complaint in writing please address this to the Practice Manager.